Project background

 Project summary

 DEM has partnered with DXC Technology to deliver the MERS project.
-Phase 1 commenced in January 2023 and is expected to be deployed in the second half of 2024.
+Phase 1 commenced in January 2023 and is expected to be deployed in the first half of 2025.
 Phase 1 will:

 Project diary

-The Project is working with DXC Technology to confirm the deployment timelines for Phase 1.
-Rigorous testing and training will be undertaken as the processes are finalised and built, in preparation for a smooth deployment of MERS later in 2024.
+Rigorous testing and training will be undertaken as the processes are finalised and built, in preparation for deployment of MERS in 2025.

 Project highlights